-Expected back-to-college spending figures are surprisingly high given the stereotypically small budget of the college student.
+Back-to-school and back-to-college spending is the second largest seasonal event for consumer spending in the United States.
+Annual planned back-to-college spending figures are surprisingly high given the stereotypically small budget of the college student.
+Unsurprisingly, parents play a central role by providing financial support to their college going children through the purchase of a wide range of back-to-college items.
 Recent data suggest that college students and their parents see this season as an investment period.
-In 2015, college students and their parents expected to spend more than 1,300 U.S. dollars on average back-to-college shopping.
+In 2018, the planned back-to-college expenditure among U.S. households amounted to about 942 U.S. dollars on average.

-Many college students will choose this moment to invest in a new computer or other electronics.
-School requirements definitely play a role in this decision, whether planting the subconscious idea that it will help with homework, or acting as a direct requirement for students in technology-based fields.
+Many college students will choose this moment to invest in a new computer, laptop or other similar forms of consumer electronics.
+School requirements definitely play a role in this decision, with coursework and assignments often requiring to be completed online or in the form of an electronic document.